sikaeducation/react-testing-workshop/standards/build-tests-react/topics/test-organization/README.md

 }
 ```

 Extracting this kind of test setup into `before` hooks is common in BDD, but hurts test readability.
 Application code generally strives to be DRY and abstract out all shared code.
-Since tests need to function as documentation, it's often desirable to repeat yourself so that everything needed to understand the test is in one place.
+In contrast, since tests need to function as documentation it's desirable to repeat yourself often so that everything needed to understand the test is in one place.
 For example, compare these two approaches:

 ```js
 describe("Bank ledger", () => {